cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

    to get another 1024, and so on.

 Looks pretty simple, right?
-Unfortunately, there's something awry that you might miss if you just skim over the code, and don't look closely at the function and variable types: they're all `unsigned int`.
+Unfortunately, there's something awry that you might miss if you just skim over the code and don't look closely at the function and variable types: they're all `unsigned int`.
 On an x86_64 machine, an `unsigned int` is 32 bits wide, and it's pretty trivial to exceed 2^32 incrementations of the get_next_ino() counter if you're creating a lot of